orientechnologies/orientdb-docs/Import-the-Database-of-Beers.md

 "1","1","Classic English-Style Pale Ale","2010-10-24 13:53:31"
 ```

-In this case we'll correlate the Style with the Category created earlier.
+In this case we will correlate the Style with the Category created earlier.

 This is the `styles.json` to use with OrientDB ETL for the next step: